Bike Share Toronto: Bikes

 The bicycles are utility bicycles; they have a step-through frame with an upright seating position.
 They are equipped with internal hub gears, drum brakes, fenders, chain guard, generator lights, and a front rack.
 The conventional bikes are PBSC's "Iconic" model.

-The e-bikes which have been ordered for the e-bike pilot project are PBSC's "E-Fit" model.
+Starting in 2020, PBSC's "E-fit" e-bikes were introduced into the system through a pilot project.
 All the bikes have been configured with three-speed hubs.
-The e-bike rollout started in 2020, with 300 pedal-assist electronic bikes.
+The e-bike rollout started with 300 pedal-assist electronic bikes.
 By 2024, there were 1600 e-bikes in the system.
+In 2025, 500 more e-bikes were added.
+"Next Generation Astro" e-bikes were introduced into the system in 2026.
+These bikes are single speed, with 24" wheels.
+They include phone holders, and a new basket design.